From latent dynamics to meaningful representations: Results

 The goal of autoencoder-based representation learning algorithms in general is to learn a low-dimensional latent representation $\mathbf{z}$ such that the original high-dimensional observations can be reconstructed from the low-dimensional representation.
-Most of the recent advances in representation learning are built upon the pioneering work of the Variational Autoencoder (VAE).\cite{review_AE, VAE} These algorithms consist of at least three important components: an encoder $q(\mathbf{z}|\mathbf{X})$, a decoder $q(\mathbf{X}|\mathbf{z})$, and a prior distribution $r(\mathbf{z})$ for the latent representation space.
+Most of the recent advances in representation learning are built upon the pioneering work of the VAE\cite{review_AE, VAE}.
+These algorithms consist of at least three important components: an encoder $q_{\phi}(\mathbf{z}|\mathbf{X})$, a decoder $q_{\psi}(\mathbf{X}|\mathbf{z})$, and a prior distribution $r_\omega(\mathbf{z})$ for the latent representation space.
 The encoder maps the input $\mathbf{X}$ to the representation space $\mathbf{z}$, while the decoder reconstructs the input data $\mathbf{X}$ from the representation.
+Both the encoder $q_{\phi}(\mathbf{z}|\mathbf{X})$ and decoder $q_{\psi}(\mathbf{X}|\mathbf{z})$ are usually parameterized by neural networks with the model parameters $\phi$ and $\psi$.
 In addition, the encoder is encouraged to satisfy some structure specified by the prior distribution $r_\omega(\mathbf{z})$ on the latent space, where $\omega$ denotes trainable parameters for the prior.
 The objective function $ \mathcal{L}_{rep}$ of VAE, where the subscript \textit{rep} signifies the representation learning process, can be written as follows:

 where $\hat{p}(\mathbf{X})\equiv\frac{1}{N}\sum_{n=1}^N\delta_{\mathbf{X}_n}$ is the empirical data distribution, and $N$ is the number of data points.
-The stochastic encoder $q_{\phi}(\mathbf{z}|\mathbf{X})$ and the stochastic decoder $q_{\psi}(\mathbf{X}|\mathbf{z})$ are usually parameterized by neural networks with the model parameters $\phi$ and $\psi$.
 This objective function can be divided into two parts: The first term $\mathcal{L}_{REC}$ measures the ability of our representation to reconstruct the input, while the second term $\mathcal{L}_{REG}$ can be interpreted as the complexity penalty that acts as a regulariser.
 Such a trade-off between the prediction capacity and model complexity can then be controlled by a hyper-parameter $\beta\in[0,\infty)$.
-Compared to the original VAE objective where $\beta=1$, a modified version named $\beta$-VAE shows a better performance in terms of disentanglement with an appropriately tuned $\beta$.\cite{beta-VAE}
+Compared to the original VAE objective where $\beta=1$, a modified version named $\beta$-VAE shows a better performance in terms of disentanglement with an appropriately tuned $\beta$\cite{beta-VAE}.